 The main reason why you’d want to disable the blur effects and transparency in iOS is to improve contrast on some backgrounds in order to improve legibility.
 If you have vision problems, removing blur effects might indeed help you see what’s on your screen better.

 Of course, you might also not be too fond of the blur effects to begin with, and this is a good reason to get rid of them.

-For the record, I find those blur effects to be essential to the iOS 7 experience so I didn’t disable them on my own device.

-What do you think?
+For the record, I find those blur effects to be essential to the iOS experience, so I don’t disable them on my own device.
+But what do you think?
 Are blurry backgrounds enough of an annoyance for you to get rid of them?